01. Asbestos Class Actions

 What is the highest mesothelioma class action settlement?

 - Mesothelioma class action lawsuits have been largely unsuccessful.
-However, individual mesothelioma lawsuits have resulted in large settlements and verdicts.
+But individual lawsuits have resulted in large settlements and verdicts.
 One of the largest verdicts for a mesothelioma case was $250 million.
-The plaintiff faced asbestos exposure at U.S. Steel and developed mesothelioma.
-The case was later settled at a lower amount.
+The case later settled for a lower amount.
+It is not uncommon for verdicts in individual lawsuits to exceed $10 million.

 -